MattStopa/DevPanel/README.md

 * Shows params so you can see what was passed to your controller.
 * Provides a logging facilty so you don't have to search your log files.
 Just say `DevPanel::Stats.log("some val")` and it will display in the panel.
 No need to raise an exception anymore.
 * Allows you to drag and drop the panel anywhere on the page and it will save that location between requests.
-It rests to the top left on server restart
+It resets to the top left on server restart

 ![Alt text](https://raw.github.com/MattStopa/DevPanel/master/sample.jpg?login=MattStopa&token=c291d1679b2ec07ac4a4ff112079a3aa)